-WHAT IS A CRITICAL ILLNESS?
+WHAT IS CRITICAL CARE?

-You may be reading this because you, a relative or friend have recently received Critical Care in a High Dependency Unit (HDU) or Intensive Care Unit (ICU).
-These units are sometimes combined and during the COVID-19 pandemic you may even have received Critical Care support elsewhere in the hospital, due to the extra demand for beds.
+You may be reading this because you, a relative or friend have recently received Critical Care in a High Dependency Unit (HDU) or Intensive Care Unit (ICU) as a result of sepsis.

-This care would have involved treatment to support one or more organs which were beginning to fail.
+This care is likely to have involved treatment to support one or more organs which were beginning to fail.
 This could have been the lungs (breathing), heart and circulation (blood pressure or heart rate) or kidneys (not passing urine).